Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Notes

-• Tossing the blueberries in a little flour will help keep them from sinking to the bottom of the cake while baking.
+• Dusting the berries in flour helps keep them suspended in the cake batter and prevents them from sinking to the bottom of the loaf during baking.

 Nutrition